Personal Growth

 Miss Daniels-Felix is going to rule the world.

-Lindsey Christie (LC): Miss Millennia Magazine would like to thank you for taking the time to share your story with our readers.
-With the deteriorating state of the American education system today, it is refreshing to know that you are not just a teacher who teaches out of a book, but also a teacher who teaches from the heart.
+Lindsey Christie (L.C.): Miss Millennia Magazine would like to thank you for taking the time to share your story with our readers.
+With the deteriorating state of the American education system today, it is refreshing to know that you are not just a teacher who teaches out of a book but also a teacher who teaches from the heart.

 Krystle Daniels-Felix (KDF): Thank you for having me.
 I am very honored to be featured in the Women’s Appreciation Series!
 I am very passionate about my role as a teacher.
-Christian educator Henrietta Cornelia Mears once said that “you teach little by what you say; you teach the most by what you are.”
-I live by that quote.
-I want my life and what I do to serve as examples for my students.
-I feel such a reward in advancing my students to higher levels.
-My goal is to not only advance them academically, but also socially, and emotionally.
+Christian educator Henrietta Cornelia Mears once said, “You teach little by what you say; you teach the most by what you are.”

-LC: Did you always want to be a teacher?
+L.C.: Did you always want to be a teacher?

 Sponsored Post Pricing Toolkit